Content Management System and why they are worth having

 What is a CMS?

-A content management system (CSM) is a programme that supports the creation and modification of digital content using a simple interface.
+A content management system (CMS) is a programme that supports the creation and modification of digital content using a simple interface.
 Some popular content management systems are open source.
-Open source is where there is no cost for using a CSM as with hosting and domain name registration companies.
+Open source is where there is no cost for using a CMS as with hosting and domain name registration companies.

 Advantages to a CMS